solo-io/gloo/docs/content/guides/traffic_management/destination_types/grpc_to_rest_advanced/_index.md

     app: bookstore
 ```

-The source code for this service lives in the Gloo repo at `docs/examples/grpc-json-transcoding/bookstore`.
+The source code for this service lives in the Gloo Edge repo at `docs/examples/grpc-json-transcoding/bookstore`.
 In the following step, we demonstrate how we can get the proto descriptor set from the source and use that to configure Envoy for gRPC to JSON transcoding.

 ## Generate descriptors for the service

-Clone the Gloo repo and `cd` into the `docs/examples/grpc-json-transcoding/bookstore` directory.
+Clone the Gloo Edge repo and `cd` into the `docs/examples/grpc-json-transcoding/bookstore` directory.
 Now run:
 ```shell script
 cd /tmp/
 git clone https://github.com/protocolbuffers/protobuf